 - New Passport

-If your current passport is remotely close to expiring, more than half full with stamps, or the image does not reflect your current hairstyle – get a new one!
-It’s also a good idea to have a few (6 to 10) extra passport-sized photos, as random border crossings and government forms will require a photo; especially in SE Asia.
+If your current passport is remotely close to expiring, more than half full with stamps, or the image does not reflect your current hairstyle—get a new one!
+Travel with some extra passport-sized photos, as random border crossings require a photo image, especially in SE Asia.